NASA-NAVO/workshop-dev/KNOWN_ISSUES.md

 ### Geometric functions in TAP services

-Different TAP services have different implementations of the geometric functions in ADQL (See (http://www.ivoa.net/documents/latest/ADQL.html)[the ADQL standard].)
+Different TAP services have different implementations of the geometric functions in ADQL (See [the ADQL standard](http://www.ivoa.net/documents/latest/ADQL.html).)
 These don't always work.
 Circles usually do, intersects and polygons sometimes do not.
 Not all services support regions.

 **Workaround**:  Various.
 Find a different service that provides the same table and try the query there.
 Use simpler queries where possible.